exoticorn/microw8/site/content/docs.md

 second instance, it calls `snd` instead with an incrementing sample index and expects that function to return sound samples for the left and right channel at 44100 Hz.
 If your module does not export a `snd` function, it calls the api function `sndGes` instead.

 As the only means of communication, 32 bytes starting at address 0x00050 are copied from main to sound memory after `upd` returns.
-At the same time, 32 bytes starting at 0x12c80 are copied from sound to main memory.

 By default, the `sndGes` function generates sound based on the 32 bytes at 0x00050.
 This means that in the default configuration those 32 bytes act as sound registers.
 See the `sndGes` function for the meaning of those registers.